U.S. DEPARTMENT OF STATE

 The program is intended to meet gaps in assistance through quick impact projects to meet critical needs not addressed by the Office of the United Nations High Commissioner for Refugees (UNHCR), the International Committee of the Red Cross (ICRC), International Organization for Migration (IOM), or other international organizations (IOs) and non-governmental organizations (NGOs).

 The Taft Fund is intended for projects that include a target beneficiary base of at least 50 percent refugees or returned refugees.
+Please note that this program can not cover activities aimed at internally displaced or stateless persons in Nigeria.
 Additionally, the program may fund projects that support equal access to protection, assistance, and other solutions for LGBTQI+ refugees and stateless persons.

 The proposed projects should be one-time interventions, not sustained programs.